dumiswa/3D-RenderingGLSL/README.md

-# 🌐 OpenGL Rendering Projects – Assignments 02, 03 & 04 (3D Rendering)
+# 🌐 OpenGL Rendering Projects (3D Rendering)

 This repository contains three university assignments from the *3D Rendering* course, built using C++ and modern OpenGL within the MGE (Micro Game Engine) framework.
-Each assignment explores a different rendering topic: checkerboard pattern generation, lighting with the ADS model, and terrain rendering using heightmaps and splat maps.
+Each assignment explores a different rendering topic: lighting with the ADS model, and terrain rendering using heightmaps and splat maps.

 ---

 ## 📦 Assignments Overview

-### 🟥 Assignment 02 – Procedural Checkerboard
-- ✅ Converted initial triangle to a full-screen quad.
-- ✅ Implemented a **procedural checkerboard** pattern in the fragment shader.
-- ✅ UV-based color alternation using `mod()` and `floor()`.
-- ✅ Configurable row/column density via uniforms.

 ### 💡 Assignment 03 – ADS Lighting Model
 - ✅ Implemented **Ambient**, **Diffuse**, and **Specular** lighting using the Phong model.